 - These faculty-led sessions provide detailed information about the program, curriculum, admission criteria, selection procedures, and the application process.
 All applicants are strongly encouraged to attend one of these sessions.

 - RSVP required.
+Spaces for each information session are limited.
 Please reserve a space in the information session you intend to attend by emailing firstname.lastname@example.org with your name, your email address, and the date you would like attend.